 The strategy was created by Walter T. Downs, a dedicated chess-player and mathematician, for calm and lucrative trading on D1 timeframe.
 But it turned out that it works on H4, too.
 The only indicator you need to enter the market is Bollinger bands.

-The minimum and maximum of the “signal” candle (2) should be above the minimum and maximum of the previous candle (1).
+The minimum and maximum of the “signal” candlestick (2) should be above the minimum and maximum of the previous candlestick (1).

-The close price of the signal candle should be in the lower part of the candle’s range.
+The close price of the signal candlestick should be in the lower part of the candle’s range.